This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which bank handles compensation and PR response better in the motor finance scandal: Lloyds or Close Brothers?"

-Close Brothers Motor Finance slightly edges out Lloyds in handling compensation and PR response in the motor finance scandal, primarily due to higher visibility and implied focus in key model data like ChatGPT.
+Close Brothers Motor Finance edges out Lloyds in handling compensation and PR response in the motor finance scandal, as most models assign it a slightly higher visibility share and subtly imply stronger public attention on its actions.

 perplexity